rafacanical/portfolio/content/projects.md

     weight: 2

 ---
-Most of my work is private code of my company, but I'm starting to do some Open Source code on my freetime. **Check some projects I've been developing:**

 Most of my work is private code of my company, but I'm starting to do more Open Source code on my freetime. **Check some projects I've been developing:**

 * [**Feal & Feal CLI**](https://github.com/rafmst/feal) - Feal is an API boilerplate that uses Koa with Typescript and MongoDB, with its own CLI tool;